Sub-cycle Nanotip Field Emission of Electrons Driven by Air Plasma Generated THz Pulses

-These unexpected findings, including the initial overestimation of field strength and higher than expected enhancement factor, can be explained by the presence of multiple pulses arriving staggered in time.
+Another possible explanation is the presence of multiple pulses arriving staggered in time.
 To further understand this, the ballistic acceleration of electrons in the enhanced illuminating field was simulated.
 Assuming the near-field fall-off given by $\gamma(x) = \gamma/(1+2x/R)$ for a hyperboloid shaped tip,\cite{LiJones2016, Miller1996} the dynamics of our highest energy electrons are modeled, emitted at the peak electric field, thus undergoing the maximum possible acceleration.
 In this purely 1D simulation, the electron's position and velocity are iteratively computed and updated at each time step.
 The code calculates the electric field at the current position, based on spatial decay and the passing pulse, to determine the force acting on the electron.
 The simulated temporal evolution of the electron energy is shown in Fig. ~\ref{fig:fowler} ~(b).
 The field enhancement factor ($\gamma$) importantly scales as $\sim \lambda/R$.\cite{Kim2008} As our tip radius is not precisely known, a range of tip radii are given, with a range of enhancement factors then found.
 Our simulations show that, for tips between 15-35~nm in radii and assuming a incident field of 110~kV/cm estimated above, a field enhancement between $1300$ to $3000$ could have produced our maximum detected electron energies of $\sim 1.1$~keV.
 This range is closer to our expectation based on similar experiments.
 We note that although the $\gamma$ estimate based on electron energy is directly related to the highest incident field on the tip and thus remains unaffected by the presence of multiple staggered pulses, the same cannot be said for our electron counts.
 In the previous FN-based estimation of $\gamma$, it was assumed that the tip is illuminated by a single pulse with a peak field of 110~kV/cm every 1 ms, given by repetition rate of our laser.
 However, if this assumption is incorrect—such as in the case where multiple pulses with weaker fields arrive more frequently, our calculated $\gamma$ would be significantly reduced, bringing it in line with the simulated values and expectation.